bitcoinerlab/descriptors/README.md

 The examples below keep the bitcoinjs stack visible by default.
 When backend-specific code differs, a collapsible scure variant is shown right below.

+If you want to manage backend dependencies yourself, use `@bitcoinerlab/descriptors-core`.

 For a minimal end-to-end scure example, see [`test/integration/scure.ts`](test/integration/scure.ts).